Business

 • Anticipate questions: process, timeline, supports, opportunities for input.

-• We want people to walk away feeling the change is well-thought-out and passes the common-sense test.
-Or, if early enough in the process, those impacted by the change will have an opportunity to design it.
+• You want people to walk away feeling the change is well thought out and passes the common-sense test.
+If early enough in the process, those impacted by the change want to have an opportunity to design it.

 3. What is the best way to communicate?